 The 10 Best Heating Pads

-This wiki has been updated 35 times since it was first published in May of 2015.
+This wiki has been updated 39 times since it was first published in May of 2015.
 If you prefer to ease sore muscles and aching joints without the use of pain medications, check out our selection of heating pads, ranked by comfort, usability, durability, and price.
 They can give you the relief you need with no negative side effects when used properly.
 We've included both electric, self-heating models as well as some that rely on an external source, such as a microwave.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes